willsower/AlexaSkillHackathon/README.md

 npm i alexa-sdk aws-sdk es6-promisify —save
 ````
 -> Create an index.js file to your current directory.
 Go ahead and paste the contents of what's in my index.js file to yours.
 I update it regularly.

+## Create Alexa Skill and Add Our Files

+-> Go to Alexa Developer console, login/create account, then click create skill

+-> Type skill name, click the Custom button under "choose a model to add to your skill"

+-> Under "Choose a method to host yoru skill's backend resources" click the Alexa-Hosted (node.js).
+Click create skill

+-> Go ahead and just choose the "Hello World Skill" template.
+We will be deleting most of the stuff it makes for us here.